xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 Get force mode
 Note:
     1. only available if firmware_version >= 1.8.3
+    2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :return: tuple((code, app_code))
     code: See the API code documentation for details.